 I told you that I love a good cafe stop and this is a great place for it.
 Nord Coast Coffee Roastery is nestled right at the edge of the Deichstrasse district and at the beginning of a very cute street.
 Want to know what to order?
 Definitely go for a coffee as that is obvious thing to do.
 With different types of beans and brewing methods, this is the best place to grab some coffee ground to go!
 If you’re craving something other than coffee, then go for a Fritz Cola.
 Made in Northern Germany, Fritz Cola is the favorite soft drink of choice in Hamburg.

 This area is the oldest remaining bit of the center of Hamburg dating back to the 14th century.
 With gingerbread like buildings, there’s lots of great photo opportunities to be had here.
 If you’re looking for the ideal place for a photo, Nikolaifleet is place to visit and a must-do in my Hamburg travel guide.
 The view from the bridge is just so beautiful!

 End with a Burger Meal

 Finally, end with a burger as Hamburg is the home of hamburgers.
 The people behind White Castle traces the origin of the hamburger in Hamburg, Germany.
-The places people suggested to me are:
+Here are the noteworthy ones!